intel/zephyr.js/README.md

 on the serial console in less than a second.

-If something doesn't work, you may want to establish that you're able to upload the K64F [hello world application] (https://developer.mbed.org/platforms/FRDM-K64F/#flash-a-project-binary).
+If something doesn't work, you may want to establish that you're able to upload the K64F [hello world application](https://developer.mbed.org/platforms/FRDM-K64F/#flash-a-project-binary).

 Then, you could try the Zephyr OS `hello_world` sample to narrow down the
 problem: